lesleyrs/Client3/README.md

 The "fix" is to use `emscripten_set_main_loop_arg` with 0 fps which calls requestAnimationFrame instead.
 The function to be called should be the contents of the while loop in gameshell_run (delete the while loop itself) which will get you full FPS.
 If it still lags close devtools and refresh page.
 Downsides are that if the tab goes inactive it will speed up when returning, it doesn't seem fixable the same way as in Client2 since they still use setTimeout.
 Also Firefox won't have the benefit of the websocket never timing out anymore.

 emrun causes extra batch job message on windows sigint, can swap it for `py -m http.server` or so to avoid it

-Recompile is needed to change between different RSA key lengths, RSA_BUF_LEN needs to be set at compile time because it's needed for stack allocated arrays and BN_ARRAY_SIZE define.

-instead of a clean target, try: `git clean -fXdn`, remove n to delete files for real

 ## game history info
 * https://github.com/2004Scape/Server/wiki/FAQ